Azure App registration

 Enable "Allow service principals to use Power BI APIs"

-You also need to give the “PowerBi Service (Service Principal)” access for the workspace.
+You also need to give the "PowerBi Service (Service Principal)" access to the workspace.

 Go to your workspace (not "My Workspace")